billkarsh/SpikeGLX/Markdown/Graphs_Help.md

 * `Sec`: Enter a value in range [0.001..30.0] seconds to set the time span.

-* `Yscl`: Enter a value in range [0.0..9999.0] to set a vertical magnification for the selected graph.
+* `Yscl`: Enter a value in range [0.0..9999.0] to set a vertical graph magnification.

 * `Clr`: Click this button to get a Color picking dialog whereby you can define an alternate color for the **data trace** in the selected graph.
 This only works for analog channels; digital traces are auto-colored.

-* `Apply All`: Copies Yscl from the selected graph to all other graphs of the same category.

 #### Filters Applied Only to Neural Channels